-Top left: Hannah Reister and Becky DeReiter; Top right: Carolyn Goettsch; Bottom: Goettsch, Katherine Hozian, Haley Hatalla
+Top left: Hannah Reister and Becky DeRuiter; Top right: Carolyn Goettsch; Bottom: Goettsch, Katherine Hozian, Haley Hatalla

 BOURBONNAIS, Ill. – Players, parents and close friends of the Olivet Nazarene University volleyball team met in the Warming House for the annual awards banquet on Sunday, Feb.
 3. The Tigers used the time of fellowship to reminisce about the season, talk about the future and recognize the outstanding play of several players.